ahorn/benchmarks/README.md

 The __ETHOC__ benchmark exemplifies a known concurrency bug in a NAPI-enabled driver for an Ethernet MAC.

+The concurrent interactions of software and hardware are best clarified in the graphs showing the interleaving of software and hardware model threads.
+These are available in [PNG][ethoc-prop5-msc-png] and [SVG][ethoc-prop5-msc-svg] format (the corresponding partial orders used by CBMC are also available in graphical form, as [SVG][ethoc-prop5-rel-svg] or [PDF][ethoc-prop5-rel-pdf]).

 Summary tables and full log files of these experiments are available at [ethoc-hw] for the hardware model, and [ethoc-sw-hw] for the combined hardware+software implementation.
 These tables and results were generated using